autoplot/documentation/javadoc/org/autoplot/servlet/ServletInfo.md

-# org.autoplot.servlet.ServletInfoservlet for reporting version information.
-This should be
+# org.autoplot.servlet.ServletInfo

- updated manually before adding and releasing new features.
+servlet for reporting version information.
+This should be updated manually before adding and releasing new features.

-ServletInfo( )
+# ServletInfo( )

 ***